python-microservices/pyms/README.md

 Choose from 1, 2, 3, 4, 5, 6 [1]:
 ```

-When you finish to introduce the options, a project will be created in `[project_folder]` folder
+When you finish introducing the options, a project will be created in `[project_folder]` folder

 ## How To contribute
 We appreciate opening issues and pull requests to make PyMS even more stable & useful!
 See [This doc](CONTRIBUTING.md)